brandoncjh/CTF/noobCTF 0x1/theimitationgame.md

 Ignore
 ```

-Swiss-K refers to a variant of the Enigma, an encryption device used in WWII (and plays an important part in the movie bearing the challenge name).
+Swiss-K refers to a variant of the Enigma, an encryption device used in WWII (and plays an important part in the movie
+bearing the challenge name).

-We try using [this site](https://cryptii.com/pipes/swiss-enigma) to decrypt the ciphertext in `game.txt`:
+We try using [this site](https://cryptii.com/pipes/swiss-enigma), along with the key information from the pdf, to decrypt
+the ciphertext in `game.txt`:

 ![](images/imitation3.PNG)